Dental Veneers in Panama: Complete Cost Guide, Quality Standards, and Treatment Process

 Veneer TypeLifespanKey BenefitsProcess

-Porcelain (IPS e.max / Procera)10–15 yearsSuperior stain resistance, natural appearanceLab fabrication, 2–3 visits, 7–10 days
+Porcelain (IPS e.max / Procera)10 to 15 yearsSuperior stain resistance, natural appearanceLab fabrication, 2 to 3 visits, 7 to 10 days

-Composite Resin4–8 yearsBudget-friendly, same-day completionDirect chair-side application
+Composite Resin4 to 8 yearsBudget-friendly, same-day completionDirect chair-side application

-Lumineers10–15 yearsUltra-thin, minimal prep, often reversibleSpecialized ceramic, 2 visits
+Lumineers10 to 15 yearsUltra-thin, minimal prep, often reversibleSpecialized ceramic, 2 visits

 Veneer types available at top Panama City dental clinics